-Over the last few years, cloud storage has emerged as a viable alternative to using LTO for offsite backups.
-Improvements in network speed coupled with lower costs are a couple of the factors that have changed the calculus of cloud storage.
-To see if enough has changed to make cloud storage a viable competitor to LTO, we’ll start by comparing the current and ongoing cost of LTO versus cloud storage and then dig into assumptions underlying the cost model.
-We’ll finish up by reviewing the pluses and minuses of three potential outcomes:
+Cloud storage has been around for a while, but in the past few years, it has really emerged as an excellent alternative to LTO for offsite backups.
+What makes cloud storage a solution to consider is that network speeds have drastically improved, and the cost of cloud storage has become very affordable.
+To explore why cloud storage is a viable competitor to LTO, we’ll start by comparing the current and ongoing cost of LTO versus cloud storage and then dig into the cost assumptions underlying the model.
+We’ll finish up by reviewing the pros and cons of three potential outcomes:

 Comparing the Cost of LTO Versus Cloud Storage

-To use the Backblaze calculator you enter:
+To use the Backblaze calculator, enter:

-- the amount of Existing Data you have on LTO tape
+- The amount of Existing Data you have on LTO tape.

-- the amount of data you expect to add in a given year
+- The amount of data you expect to add in a given year.

-- the amount of incremental data you backup each day
+- The amount of incremental data you backup each day.

 Assumptions Behind the Model